 Ironically, Wolfe was the committee’s security director for 29 years.
 His job was to ensure that leaks of classified intelligence do not occur.
 But a DOJ investigation suggests that Wolfe lied to the FBI and may have repeatedly leaked classified intel to the media.

 Wolfe is not charged with leaking classified intel (yet), but of lying to the FBI, which is a federal crime punishable by five years in prison for each instance.

 “Wolfe is alleged to have lied to FBI agents in December 2017 about his repeated contacts with three reporters, including through his use of encrypted messaging applications,” the DOJ revealed in a statement.
 “Wolfe is further alleged to have made false statements to the FBI about providing two reporters with non-public information.”

-U.S. Attorney General Jeff Sessions has made investigating leaks a priority of the Department of Justice after President Trump expressed outrage at the constant flow of leaks.
+The Department of Justice has made investigating leaks a priority after President Trump expressed outrage at the constant flow of leaks.

 “Mr. Wolfe’s alleged conduct is a betrayal of the extraordinary public trust that had been placed in him,” said U.S. Attorney Jessie Liu.
 “It is hoped that these charges will be a warning to those who might lie to law enforcement to the detriment of the United States.”

 The DOJ statement came hours after the New York Times revealed that the FBI had seized several years of email and phone records from one of its reporters, Ali Watkins (photo above).
 Watkins and Wolfe had dated during this time.